 Abstract.
 The base every compute node derives from.
 Overrides one method:

-• OnComputeNodeInitialize_Implementation().
-Called once on the BeginPlay chain.
-Read inputs, compute, write outputs.
+ExecuteBeginPlay().
+Called once on the BeginPlay chain after node initialization.
+Read inputs, compute, write outputs, or perform explicit initial-pose setup.

 See also: the auto-generated API Reference for per-class property tables; Extending → Custom Nodes for writing your own; User Guide → Graph Editor for the authoring surface.